-It wasn’t an easy journey; redesigning all your legacy applications for the cloud, identifying the right IaaS architecture, migrating your CRM to the Salesforce cloud and signing up for Office 365.
+It wasn’t a comfortable journey; redesigning all your legacy applications for the cloud, identifying the right IaaS architecture, migrating your CRM to the Salesforce cloud and signing up for Office 365.
 You even augmented capacity on your MPLS backbone to cater to the additional traffic from SaaS and IaaS applications.
 Cloud applications performed great in all your pre-launch tests.
 Finally, your Cloud Transformation is a done deal, you reckon, and go live.
-Soon, users, especially at branch locations, start complaining about sluggish applications and poor performance of cloud hosted services.
-What went wrong you wonder?
+Soon, users, especially at branch locations, start complaining about sluggish applications and poor performance of cloud-hosted services.
+What went wrong, you wonder?

 The Trombone Effect

 The Trombone Effect is one of the main reasons why application performance, especially from the branch office, is poor.
-This is an inherent flaw stemming from the hub-and-spoke approach that MPLS networks have adopted for internet access.
-Typically, traditional WAN architectures are designed to allow internet break out from a single point in the network, which is usually the HQ or data center.
-In such an architecture, traffic from the branch user to the SaaS application is backhauled all the way across the network only to exit from the HQ / data center before reaching the SaaS provider.
-This results in a huge increase in latency of anything from 50 to 100 milliseconds.
+An inherent flaw, stemming from the hub-and-spoke approach that MPLS networks have adopted for internet access.
+Typically, traditional WAN architectures are designed to allow internet break out from a single point in the network, which is usually the HQ or data centre.
+In such an architecture, traffic from the branch user to the SaaS application is backhauled across the network only to exit from the HQ / data centre before reaching the SaaS provider, resulting in a considerable increase in latency of anything from 50 to 100 milliseconds.

 MPLS Congestion from Non-Critical Traffic

-MPLS congestion is another area that effects application performance.
-In a branch office environment, non-critical traffic can originate from employees accessing applications like Netflix and Facebook, or in a retail setting it can arise from customers using the in-shop internet for browsing.
+MPLS congestion is another area that affects application performance.
+In a branch office environment, non-critical traffic can originate from employees accessing applications like Netflix and Facebook.
+In a retail setting, it can arise from customers using the in-shop internet for browsing.
 Such non-critical internet-bound traffic shares the MPLS bandwidth with business-critical SaaS applications.
-In legacy implementations of enterprise WANs there is no mechanism to differentiate between the traffic types.
+In legacy implementations of enterprise WANs, there is no mechanism to differentiate between the traffic types.

 Is Faster, Better MPLS the Answer?

 Latency and bandwidth issues plaguing application performance?
 More bandwidth on the MPLS network is the answer, you think?
 Think again.
-Throwing more bandwidth at an already expensive MPLS solution is never going to solve the problem in a cost-effective manner.
+Throwing more bandwidth at an already expensive MPLS solution is never going to solve the problem cost-effectively.